Miagotobene/Miagotobene.github.io-candyCrush/README.md

 c) Open the directory in your text editor of choice to view or edit the code

 # How it Works
+This game was built using HTML, CSS and Javascript.
+I initially created the home page(html) and styled (CSS) it before building the actual gameplay in JavaScript.

 # Future Considerations